 Meet Our Staff

-Kaylin Bettinger has worked for MEND since 2014, primarily in communications, development and administrative roles before becomming executive director in mid 2016.
-She loves that her job enables her to foster community and to make it feasible for others to thrive in this amazing area.
+Kaylin has a background in social services, community organizing, journalism and education.
+She joined the team at Upper Valley MEND in 2014, taking over as executive director in 2016.
+She loves that her job enables her to foster community and to make it feasible for others to live and thrive in the Upper Wenatchee Valley community.

-When Kaylin isn’t at work, you can find her on skis, playing outside, traveling and enjoying the company of friends.
+When Kaylin isn’t at work, you can find her on skis or her bike in the Cascades, traveling around the globe, and enjoying the company of friends.

 Community Cupboard Program Manager